vangelov/child_pids/README.md

 # child_pids
-Retrieve all pids for a process tree up to certain height.
+Retrieve all pids in a process tree up to certain height.

 ## Installation
 `npm install child_pids`